 The Transhumance is the traditional movement of livestock from the valleys back up to the lush high mountain pastures.
-It takes places in early June and is a major cause for celebration, particularly in the Couserans area of the Ariege Pyrenees
+It takes places in the first fortnight of June (dates for 2023 tbc in December 2022) and is a major cause for celebration, particularly in the Couserans area of the Ariege Pyrenees

-After spending the winter in the valleys, the sure footed and good natured Merens horses, native to the Ariege Pyrenees, are taken back up to the high mountain pastures (known as estives) where they will feast on the fresh new grass.
+After spending the winter in the valleys, the sure footed and good-natured Merens horses are returned to their summer grazing grounds up in the high mountains where they will roam at their leisure and feast on the fresh new grass.

 The highpoint of the trek is the picturesque Cirque de Campuls where the mares and their foals can finally relax after their long journey and enjoy the lush pastures.

-There will be two more days of riding ahead of you as make your way back to the stables in the Massat valley.
-You’ll no doubt be sad to say goodbye to your trusty steed who will have served you well on this horse trekking experience.
+There will be two more days of riding ahead of you as make your way back to the stables above the Massat valley.
+You’ll no doubt be sad to say goodbye to your trusty steed who will have served you well on this horse trekking adventure.

 You will all get together in the evening and your guide will explain the plan for the week.
-After a hearty dinner you will head to bed for a good night’s sleep ready for your Transhumance experience.
+After a hearty dinner you will head to bed for a good night’s sleep ready for the start of your Transhumance adventure.

 From the farm you’ll ride up to the Col de la Crouzette and then on to the Col de Rille on lanes and paths that the horses have been using since forever.